Asymmetric canonical correlation analysis of Riemannian and high-dimensional data: Model

-Then, the $k$th column of $H$, $\eta_k$, characterizes the $k$th canonical function $\psi_k$ through $\psi_k = \sum_{j=1}^d \eta_{kj} \phi_j$, and the $k$th column of $T$ is the $k$th high-dimensional canonical vector $\theta_k$.
-Moreover, the optimum values attained by the maximization problem in equation \eqref{eq:cca_infinite} are the diagonal entries of $\Gamma^2$, which we denote by $\gamma_1^2, \ldots \gamma_d^2$. \end{theorem}
+Then, the $k$th column of $H$, $\eta_k$, characterizes the $k$th canonical function $\psi_k$ through $\psi_k = \sum_{j=1}^\dcorr \eta_{kj} \zeta_j$, and the $k$th column of $T$ is the $k$th high-dimensional canonical vector $\theta_k$.
+Moreover, the optimum values attained by the maximization problem in equation \eqref{eq:cca_infinite} are the diagonal entries of $D^2$, which we denote by $\gamma_1^2, \ldots \gamma_\dcorr^2$. \end{theorem}

-The proof of Theorem \ref{multivariate-cca-theorem} can be found in Appendix~\ref{subsec:proof_of_main_thm}.
+The proof of Theorem \ref{multivariate-cca-theorem} can be found in Section~\ref{subsec:proof_of_main_thm} of the supplementary materials.
 This suggests a novel methodology for deriving estimates of the canonical functions $\{\psi_k\}$ and the canonical vectors $\{\theta_k\}$.
-This entails defining a subspace, spanned by $\{ \phi_j \}_{j = 1, \ldots, d}$, onto which the tangent space representations of the functional data are projected.
+This entails defining a subspace, spanned by $\{ \zeta_j \}_{j = 1}^{\dcorr}$, onto which the tangent space representations of the functional data are projected.
 Subsequently, the canonical functions and vectors can be characterized by the equations \eqref{eq:opt}-\eqref{eq:TH}, using empirical estimates in place of the theoretical population values.
+Note that in practice, we need to choose the dimension of this subspace by choosing a number of $\zeta_j$ to use, which we denote by $d$.
+In Theorem \ref{thm:consistency_of_scores_main} we show that for consistency of the canonical directions, all that is required is choosing $d \geq \dcorr$; we do not need to choose $d$ exactly equal to $\dcorr$.

-Crucially, as opposed to other methods in the literature \parencite[see, e.g.,][]{chen2013sparse,gao2017sparse}, the proposed model circumvents the direct estimation of $\Sigma_X^{-1}$, i.e., the precision matrix of the variable $X$, which is a notoriously difficult problem in high dimensions as it can be estimated only under restrictive structural assumptions.
-Our strategy will yield interpretable results by enforcing sparsity directly on the canonical directions $\{\theta_k\}$ through an additional penalty term on the estimate of $B$.
+Crucially, as opposed to other methods in the literature \parencites[see, e.g.,][]{chen2013sparse}{gao2017sparse}, the proposed model circumvents the direct estimation of $\Sigma_X^{-1}$, i.e., the precision matrix of the variable $X$, which is a notoriously difficult problem in high dimensions as it can be estimated only under restrictive structural assumptions.
+Our strategy yields interpretable results by enforcing sparsity directly on the canonical directions $\{\theta_k\}$ through an additional penalty term on the estimate of $B$.
 The complexity of the functional canonical direction is controlled by projecting the functional data on a finite-dimensional subspace.
 Such an approach leverages the smooth nature of the functional data (and its tangent space representation) --- which is reflected in the eigenvalues of the covariance rapidly decaying to zero --- suggesting that such a projection can serve as an efficient and interpretable approximation.